UsikianLevon/draw-libre/BUGS.md

 - [x] gun down the DynamicLineEvents class
 - [x] if the head was red and then we removed all points, it should be reset, otherwise there's a flash of redness on next point add event
 - [ ] gun down closedGeometry inside DrawingMode class? seems like a relic
+- [ ] cursor bug when mouse move on a line

 - [ ] ok with the state of the app and ready to write tests?